rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Note that the sample size is specified as 4600 (about 30% of the dataset volume).

-3.3: Check Class & Dimensions Of Training And Test Datasets
+3.3: Check Class and Dimensions of Training and Test Datasets

 ```
 class(CIL.train)